Requirements for New or Newly-Remodeled Food Service Facilities (FSFs)

 Click here to submit a permit application so KUB can determine and communicate to you the type and size grease control equipment required for your facility.

 All existing FSFs inside KUB’s wastewater service area are expected to conduct their operations in such a manner that fats, oils and grease (FOG) are captured on the user's premises; the user must also properly dispose of the FOG.

 - KUB will periodically inspect each FSF on an as-needed basis to ensure that each is complying with the intent of KUB’s Grease Control Program.

 - All FSFs must keep grease control equipment cleaning logs current, clean grease control equipment per the schedule assigned by KUB, and post “No Grease” signs above fixture drains.

-- Through preventive maintenance records and emergency calls related to FOG, KUB will identify and target "grease problem areas" in the wastewater collection system.
-FSFs located upstream of these areas that discharge wastewater into the "problem" lines will be identified as potential contributors to the FOG build-up.
+- KUB will identify and target “grease problem areas” in the wastewater collection system through preventative maintenance records and emergency calls related to FOG.
+FSFs located upstream will be identified as potential contributors to the FOG build-up.

 - All FSFs in the vicinity of “problem areas” will be inspected.
 Each facility's grease control practices and the adequacy of their grease control equipment will be assessed.
 Maintenance/Cleaning records may also be reviewed.

 Following an inspection, KUB will provide a copy of the completed inspection form and any other materials the facility needs, such as an equipment cleaning log, a Grease Control Program, or “No Grease” signs, as well as, documentation of any noncompliant issues observed.
 The inspection will typically result in one of the following actions: